iAmWaris97/iAmWaris97/README.md

 - 🌱 I’m currently learning at ** Microverse**
 - 👨‍💻 All of my projects are available at 👉 [My GitHub](https://github.com/iAmWaris97)
   </a>
-- 💬 Ask me about **Html, Css, JavaScript, React, MongoDB, MySQL, Node, and Express**
+- 💬 Ask me about **HTML, CSS, JavaScript, React, MongoDB, MySQL, Node, and Express**
 - 😄 Feel free to say Hi.😉 <br>
 - <b>📫 Reach me at: 👇</b> <br> <br>